Are you visiting Villa Park as an away fan?

 There is some variation in ticket prices for away fans at Villa Park.
 However, some fixtures are included in a scheme whereby both clubs subsidise the costs reciprocally.

-Alternatively you can take a risk on matchday and visit the official ticket office based behind the North Stand (next to The Villa Village) where any remaining away tickets will routinely be on general sale.
+Alternatively you can take a risk on matchday and visit the official ticket office based behind the North Stand (next to The Villa Village) where any remaining away tickets may be on general sale.

 Note there are restrictions in and around Villa Park on matchdays.